London Museum: London Museum (future)

-The scheme was originally set to cost £250 million and open in 2021; current estimates are that it will cost £337 million and open in 2026.Ament blamed the rising cost on the difficulty of working with an old building: “It is to do with things like waterproofing a building that hasn’t needed to be water-proofed, it is to do with engineering.”
+The scheme was originally set to cost £250 million and open in 2021; current estimates are that it will cost £337 million and open in 2026.
+Ament blamed the rising cost on the difficulty of working with an old building: "It is to do with things like waterproofing a building that hasn't needed to be water-proofed, it is to do with engineering".

-In August 2022, the museum announced that a previously-unknown freshwater spring had been found underneath the new site.
-Tests revealed that it was safe to drink, and Ament claimed that she hoped visitors would be able to “fill up their water bottles from it”.
+In August 2022, the museum announced that a previously unknown freshwater spring had been found underneath the new site.
+Tests revealed that it was safe to drink, and Ament claimed that she hoped visitors would be able to "fill up their water bottles from it".

-On 4 December 2022, the Museum closed its site at London Wall ahead of the move.
+On 4 December 2022, the museum closed its site at London Wall ahead of the move.
 It was also announced that when the new site opened in 2026, it would be called the London Museum.

-Once the museum has vacated the London wall site, it will revert to the City of London Corporation.
+Once the museum has vacated the London Wall site, it will revert to the City of London Corporation.
 In 2019, plans were revealed to use the site to house a London Centre For Music, a £288m concert hall for use by the London Symphony Orchestra.
 However, in 2022, the Corporation submitted plans to demolish the building, including the Bastion House office block above, and replace it with a 780,000 sq. ft office block, citing dangerous structural issues, poor energy performance, fire safety and limited possible uses as reasons in favour of demolition.
+In May 2024, demolition remained the likely option after the Secretary of State for Levelling Up, Housing and Communities Michael Gove decided not to intervene, and in November 2024 Historic England issued a Certificate of Immunity from Listing, guaranteeing that the building would not be statutorily listed within the next five years.

 Collections

 The museum holds in its collections objects covering 10,000 years of London's history, totalling around 7 million objects.
-It combines the original collections of both the Guildhall Museum and London Museum, plus many objects that the Museum of London has acquired since its foundation in the 1970s.
-In particular, since the 1970s the museum has been able to acquire more archaeological objects due to the more systematic and protected nature of modern archaeology, and a wider range of contemporary objects, such as photographs, oral histories, and video games.
+It combines the original collections of both the Guildhall Museum and London Museum, plus objects that the Museum of London acquired since its foundation in the 1970s, such as archaeological finds, photographs, oral histories, and video games.

-In particular, the museum owns such a large collection of objects relating to London's docks that it was able to open a secondary site, the Museum of London Docklands, in 2003.
+In particular, the museum owns a large collection of objects relating to London's docks, leading to the opening of a secondary site, the London Museum Docklands, in 2003.